Kingxukai/linux/Documentation/driver-api/driver-model/bus.rst

 	static bus_attribute bus_attr_debug;

-This can then be used to add and remove the attribute from the bus's sysfs directory using::
+This can then be used to add and remove the woke attribute from the woke bus's sysfs directory using::

 	int bus_create_file(struct bus_type *, struct bus_attribute *);